4 min read

 I scanned the scene while the first soldier beckoned me to a row of grey shipping containers parallel to the train.
 Save for the white lights menacingly perched atop the containers, we were engulfed by darkness.

 The softness of the falling sleet juxtaposed the harshness of the situation.
-I reflected on the geometry of snowflakes, the infinity of iterations of 3s, 6s, and 9s falling all around us; Tesla was on to something when he espoused the secret of the universe to be found in energy, frequency, and vibration.
+I reflected on the geometry of snowflakes, the infinity of iterations of 3s, 6s, and 9s falling all around us; Tesla was on to something when he espoused the universal secret to be found in energy, frequency, and vibration.

 I wondered if these military men had ever contemplated such things in the silent moments patrolling this remote outpost or if their loyalty to the war machine had extinguished any lateral thinking faculties long ago.